Doctor of Nursing Practice (DNP)

 The Doctor of Nursing Practice (DNP) Program is to prepare advanced-practice nurses at the highest professional level of nursing practice and to advance the application of nursing knowledge for the purpose of improving health care to diverse populations.

-- Completed application to The University of Southern Miss Graduate School and College of Nursing
+- Completed application to The University of Southern Mississippi Graduate School and College of Nursing.

 Apply to the DNP Program